si-bypass-fuzzing/fuzzer/vulns/firefox_force_load/README.md

 # Site Isolation Bypass in Firefox

-A compromised renderer process can spoof the URL in a `ReplaceActiveSessionHistoryEntry` message to the browser process to create an origin confusion in the browser process thus bypassing site isolation.
+A compromised content process can spoof the URL in a `ReplaceActiveSessionHistoryEntry` message to the parent process to create an origin confusion in the parent process, thus bypassing site isolation.

 ## Cause

-The `ReplaceActiveSessionHistoryEntry` function offered by the `PContentParent` IPC interface allows the renderer process (`PContentChild`) to submit changes to the current history state.
+The `ReplaceActiveSessionHistoryEntry` function offered by the `PContentParent` IPC interface allows the content process (`PContentChild`) to submit changes to the current history state.
 It is part of the implementation of the `history.replaceState(state, unused, url)` method of the browser API.
-For security reasons `url` must be valid and same-origin to the current URL.
-However, this security check is only implemented in the renderer process.
-An attacker that has exploited a memory bug in the renderer process and has achieved RCE can send a malicious IPC message to the browser process, that contains a cross-site URL.
+For security reasons, `url` must be valid and same-origin to the current URL.
+However, this security check is only implemented in the content process.
+An attacker that has exploited a memory bug in the content process and has achieved RCE can send a malicious IPC message to the parent process, that contains a cross-site URL.
+This can be achieved by replacing `info->mURI` in `auto PContentChild::SendReplaceActiveSessionHistoryEntry(const MaybeDiscardedBrowsingContext& context, const SessionHistoryInfo& info) -> bool`  (in `release/ipc/ipdl/PContentChild.cpp`).
-For the following explanation the website used by the attacker will be `https://attacker.com` and the victim website will be `https://www.victim.com`.
+For the following explanation, the website used by the attacker will be `https://attacker.com` and the victim website will be `https://www.victim.com`.

-The malicious IPC message is processed in `mozilla::ipc::IPCResult ContentParent::RecvReplaceActiveSessionHistoryEntry(const MaybeDiscarded<BrowsingContext>& aContext, SessionHistoryInfo&& aInfo)` in `dom/ipc/ContentParent.cpp`.
+The malicious `ReplaceActiveSessionHistoryEntry` IPC message is processed in `mozilla::ipc::IPCResult ContentParent::RecvReplaceActiveSessionHistoryEntry(const MaybeDiscarded<BrowsingContext>& aContext, SessionHistoryInfo&& aInfo)` in `dom/ipc/ContentParent.cpp`.
 There, the function `void CanonicalBrowsingContext::ReplaceActiveSessionHistoryEntry(SessionHistoryInfo* aInfo)` (`docshell/base/CanonicalBrowsingContext.cpp`) is called, which replaces the history state.

-By sending a `ReplaceActiveSessionHistoryEntry` IPC message with the cross-site URL `https://victim.com` and subsequently calling `location.reload();` the attacker can trick the browser process to load the cross-site document in the current compromised renderer process associcated to the site `https://attacker.com`, thus bypassing site isolation.
+By sending a `ReplaceActiveSessionHistoryEntry` IPC message with the cross-site URL `https://victim.com` and subsequently calling `location.reload();` the attacker can trick the browser process to load the cross-site document in the current compromised content process associated with the site `https://attacker.com`, thus bypassing site isolation.
 The attacker still has RCE in the process because the process was not replaced.
-But the privileged browser process now assigns the site `https://victim.com` to the renderer.
-Thus, the attacker can for example read the cookies from and send credentialed fetch requests to `victim.com`.
+But the privileged parent process now assigns the site `https://victim.com` to the content process.
+Thus, the attacker can execute JS in the context of `victim.com` and for example read the cookies from and send credentialed fetch requests to `victim.com`.
+We assume a compromised content process for this site isolation bypass, which we simulate by patching the content process code.

-_`RecvReplaceActiveSessionHistoryEntry` could also be affected._
+The function `SetActiveSessionHistoryEntry` probably also lacks security checks.

-## Steps to reproduce
+## Steps to reproduce (Firefox for Linux)

+1. Patch the content process code to simulate the compromised renderer process
+    - checkout and build a current version of Firefox (e.g., `c00a6f0cea53ee7b285abb8157f764cecc52dd28`)
+    - must not be a debug build, because assertions in the content process detect the bug and crash the process
+    - replace the method `PContentChild::SendReplaceActiveSessionHistoryEntry` in the generated `PContentChild.cpp` (`release/ipc/ipdl/PContentChild.cpp` if the attached mozconfig is used) as outlined in patch.txt or #renderer-patch below.
+The patch modifies the URL of the transmitted `SessionHistoryInfo`.
-1. Start two HTTP servers, using 127.0.0.1 for the attacker and 127.0.0.2 for the victim
+2. Start two HTTP servers, using 127.0.0.1 for the attacker and 127.0.0.2 for the victim
     - `cd attacker && python3 -m http.server --bind 127.0.0.1 8080` hosting attacker.html
     - `cd victim && python3 -m http.server --bind 127.0.0.2 8080` hosting victim.html
-2. Patch the renderer process to simulate the compromised renderer process
-    - checkout and build a current version of Firefox (e.g. `c00a6f0cea53ee7b285abb8157f764cecc52dd28`)
-    - must be not a debug build, because assertions in the renderer process detect the bug and crash the process
-    - replace the method `PContentChild::SendReplaceActiveSessionHistoryEntry` in the generated `PContentChild.cpp` as outlined in the [patch below](#renderer-patch).
-The patch modifies the uri of the transmitted `SessionHistoryInfo`.
 3. Browse the attacker website `./mach run http://127.0.0.1:8080/attacker.html` and observe the processes.
     - in `about:processes` we can observe the attacker process being reused for the victim site
     - observe that the title of the tab that the victim page is loaded in, still shows the URL of the attacker website

+attacker/attacker.html:
 ```html
 <!-- attacker page: http://127.0.0.1:8080/attacker.html --->
 <html>